abhinav15ab-bot/web3.py/README.md

 So no one can steal your private key.

-3. This is going to be reproducible by other engineers using uv with python
+3. This is going to be reproducible by other engineers using uv with python This means:

+  The project can be set up by any engineer
+  The environment, dependencies, and versions are automatically installed Reproducible = works the same on any machine

+This is how professional teams manage Python blockchain code.

 what are going to learn?
 1. What is a transaction comprised of?
 2. what is json keystore?
 3. How can I safely store my private keys?